hindu-comm/weblogs/manasataramgini/2015/12/2015-12-23_lutika-somakhyoe1b8a5-pravadae1b8a5.md

 formidable sisters, why would I seek her, be she a jāmi or an ajāmi, to collaborate.
 When it comes to karman one has to associate with people with viveka rather than just buddhi.”
-Lootika: “Ouch\!
+Lootika: “Ouch!
 If I may comment on your kinswoman, I too perceived some jagged ends in her thought process.”
 Somakhya: “How would you not jālikā?
 I overheard you last night in the kitchen telling her the tale of the four brāhmaṇa-s and the resurrection of the lion.
 That tale in itself would be diagnostic of an avivikti.
 And